EnvisionIot/developer_bootcamp/5_Application_Development/Java_tutorial/invoking_api_java.md

 5. Open the `BatteryWebApplication` class and click **Run 'BatteryWebApplication'** to start the application.

-6. Open a browser and enter `http://127.0.0.1:8080` in the address field.
-Check the queried alert data.
-See the following example:
+6. Open a browser, enter `http://127.0.0.1:8080` in the address field, and check the queried alert data.
+See the following example.

    ![](media/application-4.png)

-## Setting data uploading frequency
+## Step 5: Setting the Data Uploading Frequency

 > In this step, we will invoke the EnOS API *Invoke Service*.
 The request format is:
 >
 > https://{apigw-address}/connect-service/v2.1/commands?action=invokeService

-Take the following steps to invoke the EnOS API to set the battery data upload frequency:

-1. Open the `DataService` class and add the following code for invoking the service of the smart battery model:
+1. Open the `DataService` class and add the following code for invoking the service of the smart battery model.

    ```java
    public InvokeServiceResponse invokeFrequencyService(String assetId, Integer interval) {